mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ## Step7: Designing Dialog activities for the sequential flow of Dialog

-* Go to your componet Dialog class and create an asynchronous method who will be first element of the dialog.
+* Go to your component Dialog class and create an asynchronous method who will be first element of the dialog.
 Because this activity will run when user send request for message on first time, so without any data driven operation, send prompt for user input.

 ```C#
 private static async Task<DialogTurnResult> AppointStepAsync(WaterfallStepContext stepContext, CancellationToken cancellationToken)